tytydraco/yessleep/out/Something_Evil_is_Seeping_into_Fernsmouth.md

 “Hands now!”
 The two officers had their guns pointed at Heather, eyes locked onto the woman.
 Using the distraction I pushed from her grasp, as Desmond rushed in and tackled her, ripping the knife from her hand.
 She screamed, flailing and crying as he cuffed her.

 She screamed all the way as they drug her out into the daylight towards the muddy police vehicle.
-The RCMP logo covered with a layer of brown filth.
+The logo covered with a layer of brown filth.

 “You killed me Father, you killed me!” she howled like a banshee, some onlookers watching with horrified expressions.
 The two men wrestled her into the car, slamming the door.
 Her cries were muffled.
 Greg let out a sigh.